YujiSue/YujiSue.github.io/README.md

       <td>Bioinformatics apps used in the <a href="https://pubmed.ncbi.nlm.nih.gov/33828169/"> article</a>.<br>
       <ul>
         <li><a href="https://github.com/YujiSue/BioInfoTools/tree/master/GenomeConverter">GenomeConverter</a>: A program to encode a FASTA format genomic sequence to a compressed binary file.</li>
+        <li><a href="https://github.com/YujiSue/BioInfoTools/tree/master/GenomeExtract">GenomeExtract</a>: A program to extract the sequence.</li>
+        <li><a href="https://github.com/YujiSue/BioInfoTools/tree/master/GFFParser">GFFParser</a>: A program to display the summary of gff3 file.</li>
+        <li><a href="https://github.com/YujiSue/BioInfoTools/tree/master/AnnotDBMaker">AnnotDBMaker</a>: A program to make a sqlite3 format database for gene annotaion.</li>
+        <li><a href="https://github.com/YujiSue/BioInfoTools/tree/master/BioAnnotation">BioAnnotation</a>: A program to make annotation of target region using the database.</li>
       </ul>
       </td>
     </tr>